 More than 30,000 deaths occurred as a result of 11,774 terrorist attacks across 94 countries in 2015—a number which was actually down from 2014.
 Iran has held the top spot as the primary state sponsor of terrorism for more than two decades now, providing equipment, training, and financial support for terrorist groups across the world.
 Along with Syria and Sudan, Iran has provided money and weapons to Hezbolla, Al Qeada, Ansar al Islam, and Kata’ib Hizballah, to name just a few.
-Three years ago, BNP Paribas, a French bank, admitted it violated United States sanctions against Iran, Cuba and Sudan, entering into a conspiracy with Iran, Cuba and Sudan.
+Three years ago, BNP Paribas, a French bank, admitted it violated United States sanctions by processing large financial transactions for the country of Iran, a known sponsor of terror.

 At that time, BNP paid the U.S. nearly $9 billion; in exchange, the U.S. agreed to delay prosecution (which likely means foregoing prosecution altogether).
-Today, those harmed by state sponsored terrorism are filing U.S. Anti-Terrorism Act Lawsuits against BNP, as well as additional global banks implicated in the violation of human rights and United States Anti-Terrorism laws.
-The banks implicated include BNP, Standard Chartered Bank, Barclays PLC, HSBC Holding Group PLC, Commerzbank A.G., and Credit Suisse.
+Today, those harmed by state sponsored terrorism are filing U.S. Anti-Terrorism Act Lawsuits against global banks.
+The global banks implicated include BNP, Standard Chartered Bank, Barclays PLC, HSBC Holding Group PLC, Commerzbank A.G., and Credit Suisse.
 All of these banks have admitted (and agreed not to dispute the fact), that they conspired with Iran and Iranian banks and entities (many of whom were flagged as “designated nationals” and “global terrorists”) in order to circumvent economic sanctions specifically designed to prevent Iran from sponsoring terrorism.
 As result, the banks paid money to the U.S. government, in return receiving assurances that criminal prosecution would be “deferred.”

 Anti-Terrorism Lawsuits by U.S. Soldiers, Contractors and Their Families

 It is undisputed that these banks violated U.S. sanctions which prohibit financial institutions from doing business with anyone who has a track record of financing terrorism and/or money laundering.
-In conspiring with Iran, these banks materially-supported Iranian terrorism against the United States including:
+The monies that were provided to Iran were ultimately used by Iran for:

 - The provision of weapons, training, safe haven and money supplied by Iran to its terrorist operatives in Afghanistan and Iraq;